Parenting Support & Early Help

 - Changing Problem Behaviour into Positive Behaviour

-Free workshops to help parents support young people’s mental health.
-Via Zoom If you are concerned about your child's mental health you can sign up for a free online workshop from NSFT.
-The workshops are designed to help parents and carers support the mental health of the children they care for.
+Psychology in Schools Team workshops to help parents support young people’s mental health.
+The free workshops are designed to help parents and carers support the mental health of the children they care for.
 Provided by NSFT's Psychology in Schools Team the workshops have helped over 5,000 people since the first workshop in January 2021.
-Workshops available include:
+Online Workshops available to watch through YouTube include:

 Visit the Psychology in Schools Eventbrite page for full details, dates and to book your place.
 Psychology in Schools Team - NSFT Events | Eventbrite Previous sessions are available to watch on the trust's YouTube channel.